Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Operator algebras on Lie groups

-\paragraph{Quotienting the operator algebra.} In order to ensure that eq.~\eqref{eq: BCH} represents the group $G$, which is generally compact, one needs to identify operators in $\cal A$ that differ from each other by the insertion of elements of the identity subset \eqref{e9} of exponential operators.
+\paragraph{Quotienting the operator algebra.} In order to ensure that eq.~\eqref{eq: BCH} represents the group $G$, which generally has compact subgroups, one needs to identify operators in $\cal A$ that differ from each other by the insertion of elements of the identity subset \eqref{e9} of exponential operators.
 This can be achieved by requiring that the algebra be blind to elements of $\mathcal{I}$, in the sense of identifying $\hat I \hat A$ and $\hat A \hat I$ for any operator $\hat A\in\cal A$ and any $\hat I\in\cal I$.
-In such a reduced algebra, any element in $\mathcal{I}$ commutes with all operators, and becomes (proportional to) the identity.
+In such a reduced algebra, any element in $\mathcal{I}$ commutes with all operators, and in that regard becomes (proportional to) the identity.

 Let us again make this more precise, for it will be essential in understanding the difference between the two pairs of Fourier-dual representations built in section \ref{sec: representations}.
 Defining the two-sided ideal ${\cal A}_\mathcal{I}:= \big\langle\{\hat I \hat A\hat I ^{-1}-\hat A\,\big| \hat A\in {\cal A},~\hat I\in \mathcal{I}\}\big\rangle$ of $\cal A$, use it to quotient the operator algebra, thereby obtaining ${\cal A}/{\cal A}_{\cal I}$.
 The latter is isomorphic to the subalgebra of operators that are invariant under conjugation by $\mathcal{I}$.
 This is best seen by viewing the quotient ${\cal A}/{\cal A}_{\cal I}$ as isomorphic to the image of the projector ${\cal P}_\mathcal{I}$ that averages over conjugations by elements of $\mathcal{I}$: